DOPE: Doubly Optimistic and Pessimistic Exploration for Safe Reinforcement Learning: Algorithm and Performance Guarantee

-We then select the policy ${\pi}_{k}$ for episode $k$ by solving the following Optimistic-Pessimistic (OP) problem:
+We select the policy ${\pi}_{k}$ for episode $k$ by solving the Doubly Optimistic-Pessimistic (DOP) problem:

-We show that our approach carefully balances the optimism and pessimism, yielding a regret minimizing learning algorithm with episodic safe exploration guarantees.
-The name OPSRL indicates this clever combination of optimism and pessimism.
+{Notice that DOPE is doubly optimistic by considering both the optimistic objective cost function in~\eqref{eqn:optimistic-objective} and the optimistic model $P_k$ from the confidence set $\mathcal{P}_k$ in~\eqref{eq:DOPE-optimization}, while being pessimistic on the constraint in~\eqref{eq:DOPE-optimization}.
+Later, in Lemma~\ref{lem:termII-decomp-Optimism} in the appendix, we prove that $(\pi_k,P_k)$ is indeed an optimistic solution.
+This is in contrast with~\cite{liu2021learning}, where the optimism is solely limited to the objective cost.} We will show that our approach carefully balances double optimism and pessimism, yielding a regret minimizing learning algorithm with episodic safe exploration guarantees.

-We note that the OP problem \eqref{eq:opsrl-optimization} may not be feasible, especially in the first few episodes of learning.
-This is because, $\bar{\beta}_{k}(s,a)$ may be large during the initial phase of learning so that there may not be a policy $\pi'$ and a model $P' \in \mathcal{P}_{k}$ that can satisfy the constraint $V_{{c}_{k}}^{\pi'}(P') \leq \bar{C}$.
-We overcome this issue by employing a safe baseline policy $\pi_{b}$ (as defined in Assumption \ref{assp:baseline}) in the first $K_{o}$ episodes.
-Since $\pi_{b}$ is safe by definition, OPSRL algorithm ensures safety during the first $K_{o}$ episodes.
-We will later show that the OP problem \eqref{eq:opsrl-optimization} will have a feasible solution after the first $K_{o}$ episodes (see Proposition \ref{prop:Feasibility}).

-For any episode $k \geq K_{o}$, OPSRL algorithm will employ the policy $\pi_{k}$, which is the solution of \eqref{eq:opsrl-optimization}.
-We will also show that ${\pi}_{k}$ from \eqref{eq:opsrl-optimization} (once it becomes feasible) will indeed be a safe policy (see Proposition \ref{prop:safety}).
-We present the OPSRL algorithm formally in Algorithm \ref{algo:OPSRL}.
+We note that the DOP problem \eqref{eq:DOPE-optimization} may not be feasible, especially in the first few episodes of learning.
+This is because, $\bar{\beta}^p_{h,k}(s,a)$ and $\beta_{h,k}^l(s,a)$ may be large during the initial phase of learning so that there may not be a policy $\pi'$ and a model $P' \in \mathcal{P}_{k}$ that can satisfy the constraint $V_{\bar{c}_{k}}^{\pi'}(P') \leq \bar{C}$.
+We overcome this issue by employing a safe baseline policy $\pi_{b}$ (as defined in Assumption \ref{assp:baseline}) in the first $K_{o}$ episodes, a value provided by Proposition~\ref{prop:Feasibility}.
+Since $\pi_{b}$ is safe by definition, DOPE ensures safety during the first $K_{o}$ episodes.
+We will later show that the DOP problem \eqref{eq:DOPE-optimization} will have a feasible solution after the first $K_{o}$ episodes (see Proposition \ref{prop:Feasibility}).
+For any episode $k \geq K_{o}$, DOPE employs policy $\pi_{k}$, which is the solution of \eqref{eq:DOPE-optimization}.
+We will also show that ${\pi}_{k}$ from \eqref{eq:DOPE-optimization} (once it becomes feasible) will indeed be a safe policy (see Proposition \ref{prop:safety}).
+We present DOPE formally in Algorithm \ref{algo:DOPE}.